ch-naimul/Impact-of-Socioeconomic-and-Lifestyle-Factors-on-Resilience-Prediction/README.md

 **6. Feature Importance Analysis**
 The most important features identified by the Gradient Boosting model were:

-RiskFactorScore: A composite score likely capturing multiple health risks, contributing significantly to predictions.
+- RiskFactorScore: A composite score likely capturing multiple health risks, contributing significantly to predictions.
-GenHlth (General Health): Strongly correlates with resilience, suggesting that individuals with poorer general health tend to be less resilient.
+- GenHlth (General Health): Strongly correlates with resilience, suggesting that individuals with poorer general health tend to be less resilient.
-Age: Age showed considerable importance, likely due to its association with various health conditions and resilience.
+- Age: Age showed considerable importance, likely due to its association with various health conditions and resilience.
-DiffWalk (Difficulty Walking): A key indicator of physical resilience, influencing the model's predictions about mobility and overall health.
+- DiffWalk (Difficulty Walking): A key indicator of physical resilience, influencing the model's predictions about mobility and overall health.
-BMI: Body Mass Index is a well-known indicator of health and a key factor in predicting resilience.
+- BMI: Body Mass Index is a well-known indicator of health and a key factor in predicting resilience.
-Sex: Gender differences were significant in determining resilience outcomes.
+- Sex: Gender differences were significant in determining resilience outcomes.
-Income: Socioeconomic status, as indicated by income, has a substantial impact on resilience, reflecting access to healthcare and resources.
-Veggies: Regular consumption of vegetables correlated with higher resilience.
-Smoker: Smoking significantly impacted the resilience prediction, with smokers being less resilient.
-HighChol (High Cholesterol): High cholesterol was identified as a risk factor for non-resilience.
-NoDocbcCost (No Doctor due to Cost): The lack of healthcare access due to cost was a significant predictor of non-resilience.
-Feature Importance Plot:
-The plot below shows the ranking of these features by importance.
-The higher the bar, the more significant the feature in predicting resilience.

 **7. Model Interpretation**
 The Gradient Boosting Model was able to effectively capture the complex relationships between various features and resilience.
 The most influential features were a combination of both health-related factors (such as BMI, DiffWalk) and socioeconomic factors (such as RiskFactorScore, Income).
 This aligns with existing literature, which suggests that both physical and economic factors play crucial roles in determining resilience outcomes.